While they didn’t know it at the time, the White Sox played a part in the Cubs’ loss to the Detroit Tigers in the 1945 World Series.

 The Sox dealt Webb to Detroit on Dec.
 12, 1944.

-While he hit only .199 for the American League champion Tigers in ’45, Webb did do some damage against the Cubs in what turned out to be the franchise’s last World Series appearance prior to this one … 71 years ago.
+While he hit only .199 for the American League champion Tigers in ’45, Webb did do some damage against the Cubs in what turned out to be the franchise’s last World Series appearance prior to the one in 2016.

 Webb ignited the Tigers’ five-run first in Game 7 at Wrigley Field with a single.
 He later scored the first run of the frame as the Tigers never looked back and clinched the crown with a 9-3 win.